These resources provide more information on the coronavirus.

 Stetson University highly encourages community members to undergo regular COVID-19 testing to control the spread of COVID-19 and safeguard the health of students, faculty and staff.
 Early identification of the virus allows Stetson to take swift action to support and isolate individuals and notify any contacts of potential exposure.
 To get tested or to learn more, visit the COVID-19 Testing page.

-COVID-19 Gateway Testing for the Spring 2021 Semester
+COVID-19 Gateway Testing

 - Stetson Health Service